-What Childcare Providers Wish Parents Knew…
+What Daycare Providers Wish Parents Knew…

 I am incredibly fortunate to have a WONDERFUL group of parents that treat me with respect and appreciate my efforts.
-Now is a great time to talk about what makes doing childcare the most difficult because I haven’t encountered a difficult group of parents in several years.
+Now is a great time to talk about what makes doing daycare the most difficult because I haven’t encountered a difficult group of parents in several years.

 Providers know parents work hard and are juggling a hectic life.
 We understand when things happen out of your control.
 I want the best for my families, I pray for you, I love your children madly and I care deeply about you.

-What Childcare Providers wish parents knew
+What daycare providers wish parents knew

 The number one thing providers wish parents knew is we don’t do childcare because we are too dumb to do anything else.

 I have chosen this as my life’s work because I think it’s the most important job in the world.
-I had a parent one time who was talking to me about a friend of mine and I told her my friend had a teaching degree and she said why in the world is she doing childcare?
+I had a parent one time who was talking to me about a friend of mine and I told her my friend had a teaching degree and she said why in the world is she doing daycare?
 That spoke volumes to me about how she felt about the profession.

 It’s not a default job for misfits of society who can’t hold down a real job or aren’t smart enough to work for more money.
 It’s a grueling, difficult job with long hours and little monetary reward, but we do it because we KNOW it matters.
 I feel every child deserves a GREAT place to learn and grow, and I know if I work hard enough, I can provide that place.
 We are changing the future through children.

-Providers wish parents knew doing everything for kids is not good for them.
+Daycare providers wish parents knew doing everything for kids is not good for them.

 Learning to put on their own coat or shoes is an important part of development for a child and a great way to build self-esteem.
 Children are in training for life here.
 When you stop and think, do you really want to send your child to school someday not being able to button their coat or put on their shoe or carry their tray in the cafeteria?